Township 37 timeline

 It was Sept.
 21, 2009.

-Malcolm A. French approached and told the wardens they could not be inside his gate.
-French owned the property through his business, Haynes Timberland.
+An unidentified man approached and told the wardens they could not be inside the gate.

-The wardens, however, noticed something off about French’s behavior, according to court records filed in U.S. District Court in Bangor.
-Warden Robert Carter saw French “visibly shaking” and he looked nervous.
+The wardens, however, noticed something off about the man’s behavior, according to court records filed in U.S. District Court in Bangor.
+Warden Robert Carter saw the man “visibly shaking” and he looked nervous.

 The next morning, Sept.
-22, Carter flew over the site in a U.S. Customs and Border Protection air and marine plane based in Houlton and saw what he believed was marijuana growing on French’s land.
+22, Carter flew over the site in a U.S. Customs and Border Protection air and marine plane based in Houlton and saw what he believed was marijuana growing on land owned by Malcolm French.
 Later that day, around 2:30 p.m., Carter again flew over the site in a CBP helicopter “for a closer look.”

 From the helicopter, Carter and Warden Allen Curtis confirmed there was marijuana on the land.
 About 20 minutes into the flight, however, the wardens also saw something else.

 A burning building.